yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 # One Way Invocation

 Some invocations might be one way, which means that the client executes some kind of a service operation and he does not require a return value or even a guarantee of successful execution.
 For instance, print something at the service console.
-This can be done by specifying a \ajepaaaSpaceServiceOperation\ajepbbb attribute over the one way operation, demonstrated in the following example:
+This can be done by specifying a \[SpaceServiceOperation\] attribute over the one way operation, demonstrated in the following example:

 {% highlight java %}